 More delicious breakfast recipes

-If you’re looking for delicious food options for a brunch gathering, these chicken and waffles made with quality ingredients will give you exactly what you’re looking for.
+If you’re looking for delicious food options for a brunch gathering, these chicken and waffles made with quality ingredients will give you exactly what you want.
 The pieces of chicken on top of the tasty waffles are always a treat.
-If you’ve tried this recipe, be sure to rate the recipe card and drop a comment to help out the next guy.

 Fried Chicken and Waffles